SarahBass/VirtualStarWatchGARMIN/README.md

 # VirtualStarWatchGARMIN
-Monkey C Version of Virtual Star Watch for Venu Products
+Monkey C Version of Virtual Star Watch for Venu 2, VenuS2, VenuPlus Products

 Version 1 Working and Complete - but File Size and Memory Use High.
 Memory: 40 .
 File Size: 6.3 MB